slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"No matter how great the talent or efforts, some things just take time.
 You can’t produce a baby in one month by getting nine women pregnant."
 -- Warren Buffett*

-> *"If you don't know where you are going, you'll end up someplace else."
+> *"If you don’t know where you are going, you’ll end up someplace else."
 -- Yogi Berra*

 > *"Choose the neighbour before choosing the house."